Build system#

 Flit is the default tool for creating a new PyAnsys project when using the Ansys templates.

 The [project] section specifies the project’s metadata and required dependencies.
-For more information, see flit pyproject.toml guidelines.
+For more information, see The pyproject.toml config file in the Flit documentation.

 Poetry#